rust-lang/leadership-council/policies/project-directorship/election-process.md

     * Continue seeking consensus and addressing objections until a satisfactory candidate is selected.
         * Note that this process seeks to produce a candidate everyone is satisfied with and has no objections to.
 Avoid lengthy debates over preferences not related to objections or unmet requirements.
 * Each council member will privately vote in the election poll set up by the Foundation.
-    * The vote happens during the meeting itself
+    * The vote happens during the meeting itself.
 * After the meeting, the Facilitator will confirm with the Foundation whether:
     * All the votes were cast.
     * The results match the final selection.